adarbha/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This project aims to create pieces for creating a Tic-Tac-Toe game.
 Two major classes that are implemeted are Game and Player class.<br/>
+The best and the easiest way to install the package is to use
+* pip install tittactoeadarbha
 The following is the expected workflow of how the pieces are assimilated
 * Create the gane object and register player1 and player2 to that game,
   * from tictactoe_adarbha import Game